 One of the more considerable risks to the microbiome—and your overall well-being—comes from anal tearing, Westreich said.
 Tears allow microbes to jump from their usual environment into the bloodstream, where they may activate the immune system.
 If this happens a lot, it could increase the risk of immune-triggered bowel disease, such as ulcerative colitis.
 He noted that such conditions aren't fully understood, but it appears the immune system becomes overactive because microbes in the gut or anus repeatedly set it off.

-How to maintain a healthy microbiome
+How can you maintain a healthy microbiome?

 To take care of your tush and the microbiota that call it home, Westreich explained that broad-scale changes intended to improve your overall health are likely to have more impact than solutions focused solely on the microbiome.
 These can include eating a healthy diet, as mentioned, and ensuring safe, comfortable stimulation that inflicts little or no damage to the area.